jeraman/LL-Experiment-01/research/circuits.md

 - Press button twice (in less than a second);
 - Press & Hold (during 2 seconds).

-The resulting Arduino Sketch is available [here](./sketches/vrm-interface/vrm-interface.ino)).
+The resulting Arduino Sketch is available [here](./sketches/VRM-Interface/).

+## Test the circuit with the VRM app
+Almost there!
+Now we need to test this circuit with the VRM app.